 Note: You can only delete all songs at once or delete all songs in the same artist once.
 But you cannot delete some specific songs selectively.

-2 With Professional iPhone Manager Tool (for a large amount of songs)
+2 How to Delete Songs with TunesMate (for a large amount of songs)

 If you have a large amount of songs and want to delete specific songs from iPhone only, the above may not be a good way for you.
 It is much easier to use an iPhone music manager.
 Of all the software available, iMyFone TunesMate remains your best choice when it comes to deleting songs from your iPhone and managing your music library.